redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 Here’s what you’re seeing:

-- `benbarksdale@Ubuntu:` —This string of text indicates the username and the name of the computer on which you’re working.
+- `benbarksdale@Ubuntu:` — This string of text indicates the username and the name of the computer on which you’re working.

 - `~` — This indicates your home directory.
-Terminal will start in your home directory when you open a new Terminal window.
+Terminal starts in your home directory when you open a new Terminal window.
 By default, your home directory is `/home/<username>`.
 - `$` — This is the prompt.
 It indicates where you will start entering your commands.
 - `▮` — This is the cursor.
 It's probably flashing.
 It tells you where you're typing.
-It will move as you type something.
+It moves as you type something.

 ### Print the Working Directory

 Every new prompt line in Terminal provides a shortened form of your present working directory.
-Sometimes, you'll need to know the complete form of your present working directory.
+Sometimes, you need to know the complete form of your present working directory.
 To do so, type `pwd` and press enter.

 ![Linux Print Working Directory](linux-print-working-directory.png)